Winggo/winggo.github.io/README.md

-Rearchitecture of my portfolio
+Rearchitecture of my portfolio.
-Moved away from server-side rendering into client-side with React http://winggo.us
+Moved away from server-side rendering into client-side with React. http://winggo.us